Anthonymcqueen21/Protoype-Programming-Language/README.md

 - This is going to be a unique language
 - One of the goals is to put an end to C++
 - Its going to work along side Python, and Ruby
+- There is going to be a base